 Jonathan Kuminga signed his two-year contract extension with the Golden State Warriors in August knowing exactly what it meant.
 The team had offered less than what his representatives believed he deserved, he had accepted because restricted free agency offered no better alternatives, and both sides understood the arrangement was temporary.
 In seven days, on January 15, Kuminga becomes trade-eligible under NBA rules.
 What happens next could determine whether the Warriors have found Stephen Curry’s successor or simply delayed an inevitable parting of ways.

 The timeline creates urgency that neither side can ignore.
 The February 5 trade deadline looms three weeks after Kuminga’s eligibility date, giving Golden State a narrow window to find a trade partner if the front office decides their young forward doesn’t fit their championship aspirations.
-Multiple league sources have indicated the Warriors have engaged in preliminary conversations about Kuminga, though no trade is imminent.
-The situation remains fluid, which in NBA parlance means everyone involved is waiting for clarity that hasn’t arrived.
+ESPN’s Brian Windhorst has reported that the Warriors have engaged in preliminary conversations about Kuminga, though no trade is imminent.
+The Athletic’s Anthony Slater has described the situation as “fluid,” with both sides waiting for clarity that hasn’t arrived.

 Kuminga’s 2025-26 season has been a study in contradictions.
 His per-game averages represent career highs across multiple categories, and he’s shown flashes of the two-way dominance that made him the seventh overall pick in 2021.
 But those flashes have been inconsistent, appearing in stretches rather than as the foundation of every performance.
 At 23 years old, Kuminga remains a bundle of potential that hasn’t fully cohered into the kind of reliable star that championship teams need alongside aging superstars.